-Anti-racism policy
+Anti-racism policy and procedures

 Policy implementation

-The policy requires that every school has an Anti-Racism Contact Officer who plays an important role in assisting the principal to implement three major aspects of the policy:
+The policy requires that every school has an Anti-Racism Contact Officer who plays an important role in assisting the principal to implement major aspects of the policy:

-• promoting anti-racism education
+• promote anti-racism education

 About anti-racism education